manju838/fullstack-learning/github_instructions.md

 If repo is not owned, then create a new branch and push it, the repo owners check and merge the branch.

+If already initialised repo needs to be pushed to a different repo, then git init reinitialise, and then git remote set-url origin https://github.com/newrepo.git to update the remote url.